aleen42/PersonalWiki/Programming/JavaScript/data_structure/hashing/hashing.md

 Each data element is stored in the array based on an associated data element called **key**, which is mapped into a number in the range of 0 through the hash table size, using a **hashing function**.

 Ideally, the hash function stores each ke in its own array element.
 However, even with an efficient hash function, it's still possible for two keys to hash to the same value.
-That's called **collosion**
+That's called **collision**